Let’s start this Learning Activity by searching out some of the things the Bible says about sin.

 But make no mistake, “Christ is the end of the law…” (Romans 10:4a).
 Christ was the anti-type or the fulfillment of the law.
-That law is no more because of Christ!
+That law is no longer for believers any more because of Christ!

 When the above is understood it begins to make sense that when Christ comes into the believer at the instant of believing (the baptism of the Holy Spirit), He, (Christ) Himself is that “law written on the heart of the believer.”
 The person of Christ is the law written on our hearts!
 Is this a list of codified laws similar to the Mosaic Law?
 I think not.
 What is involved here is something on the order of our having the mind and character of Christ living within us.
 In the New Covenant we are containers, vessels, temples, for Christ here on Earth.
 It is Him living His life through us to the world one of the primary reasons He keeps us here for a season to reveal Himself to others who need to have a relationship with Him.
 For us, because of the personal ministry of the Holy Spirit within us, we know right from wrong.
 In effect, the law written on our hearts is no a “what” but rather a “who” and the who is the person of Christ!